 Medical Care for Kidney and Pancreas Transplant Candidates

-Once you’ve been listed, our team will provide ongoing medical care to ensure that you are as healthy as possible for your transplant.
-This care is individualized to your specific needs, and includes testing as needed, providing treatment for any health issues and communicating with your local nephrologist.
+Once you’ve been listed, our team will provide ongoing monitoring of your medical care and health to ensure that you are as healthy as possible for your transplant.
+This care is individualized to your specific needs, and includes testing as needed, and communicating with your local nephrologist.

 Once a Donor Organ Is Available